 If you’re buying overseas, be sure the area you are considering will be safe for tourists.
 Is the region in question going through a phase of social or political instability?
 How are tourists likely to be treated?

 What about health concerns?
-In light of the recent COVID-19 outbreak, for example, travel and tourism are being heavily discouraged.
-This is likely to result in a significant loss of earnings for any vacation rental landlord.
+In light of the COVID-19 pandemic, for example, travel and tourism was heavily discouraged.
+This resulted in a significant loss of earnings for many vacation rental landlords.

 By considering your location, your audience, accessibility, safety, ease of management, the current climate and the potential of the business as a whole, you should be able to set yourself up as a successful vacation rental owner.